Primitivo / Tribidrag

 all the fruit with the same level of maturity.

-Because of its vigor, generosity
+Because of its vigor, abundant production

 and resistance to vine disease, many zinfandel vineyards exist